Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/1_Import_Pangle_SDK.md

 - Xcode 12 and higher;
 - Supported architecture: x86-64, armv7, arm64, i386

+**Note: ios 9 is no longer supported starting from v3.5.0.0

 ## Import Pangle SDK through CocoaPods (Recommened):
 The simplest way to import the SDK into an iOS project is to use CocoaPods.
 Open your project's Podfile and add this line to your app's target: